-Responsibilities of management and those charged with governance for the statement
+Responsibilities of Management and Those Charged with Governance for the Statements

-Management is responsible for the preparation of the statement in accordance with Section 4 of the Public Sector Compensation Disclosure Act, and for such internal control as management determines is necessary to enable the preparation of the statement that is free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation of this statement in accordance with Section 4 of the Public Sector Compensation Disclosure Act, and for such internal control as management determines is necessary to enable the preparation of the statements that are free from material misstatement, whether due to fraud or error.

-In preparing the statement, management is responsible for assessing the Gallery's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Gallery or to cease operations, or has no realistic alternative but to do so.
+In preparing the statements, management is responsible for assessing the Gallery's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Gallery or to cease operations, or has no realistic alternative but to do so.